 The Regional Planning Guidelines 2010-2022 have indicated that Cavan Town, as a Hub Town, will grow from its 2006 population of 7,883 to 11,600 in 2016 and 12,800 by 2022.
 These population targets will be addressed in this Core Strategy document.
 It is a Strategic Goal (2.2) of the Border Regional Planning Guidelines to 'ensure that the development of the...
 Hubs.... as strategic drivers of growth for the Region and to facilitate integrated sustainable development between urban and rural areas'.
+Cavan Town is a market town, a commercial centre and the principal administrative centre for County Cavan, which is located 70 miles from Dublin, at the junction of the N3 and N55 National Primary Routes.
+It is recognised as a gateway to and from Northern Ireland and as a pivotal point on the eastwest route between Dundalk and Sligo.

-Figure 1 below, indicates the Core Strategy Map which depicts the location of Tier1, 2 & 3 settlements throughout the County.
+Figure 1 below, indicates the Core Strategy Map which depicts the location of Tier 1, 2 & 3 settlements throughout the County.
 Cavan Town is the Tier 1 town and has been designated Hub status.